oracle/cloud-native-devops-workshop/microservices/CloudNative100.md

 ### **STEP 12**: Customize Board

 In the following step you will customize an Agile Board, and add a new Progress State.
-If you desire more information about States and Conditions, the following link will provide a tutorial: http://www.oracle.com/webfolder/technetwork/tutorials/obe/cloud/developer/AgileDevelopment/AgileDevelopment.html
+If you desire more information about States and Conditions, this [Link](http://www.oracle.com/webfolder/technetwork/tutorials/obe/cloud/developer/AgileDevelopment/AgileDevelopment.html) will provide a tutorial:

 - Now we will show you how you can customize your board.
 In the right hand side click **Board -> Configure**